-The Student Code of Conduct is widely available through the college website or the office of the Vice President of Student Affairs and Enrollment Management.
+The Student Code of Conduct (Nashville State policy 03-04-00 Student Conduct & Disciplinary Sanctions) is through the college website or the office of the Vice President of Student Affairs and Enrollment Management.

 The Office of the Associate Vice President of Student Affairs is the official clearinghouse for all student complaints.
 All complaints must be in writing to the Associate Vice President of Student Affairs.
 All complaints, including those related to disability and/or accommodations that are not grounded in a claim of discrimination, will be investigated by the Associate Vice President or his/her designee, and may include an interview with the complainant.
 The Associate Vice President will respond to the complainant in writing within 15 business days.
 Appeals to complaint determinations must be made by written communication to the President who will send a written copy of his or her decision to the student within 10 business days of receipt of the appeal.
 The decision of the President is final.

 Grievances are defined and limited to adverse action(s), by the College, affecting a student which

 - Violates Nashville State or Tennessee Board of Regents policy, or involves an inconsistent application of these same policies;